in28minutes/java-cheat-sheet/README.md

 - Arrays allow storing multiple values of same type.

 #### Array Basics
-LetÕs discuss about basics of declaring and creating an Array.
+Let's discuss about basics of declaring and creating an Array.
 #### Declare an Array
 All below ways are legal.
 However, using the third format of declaration is recommended.
 ```